Metrojet Flight 9268: Aircraft

-The aircraft was an 18-year-old Airbus A321-231, serial number 663.
-It first flew on 9 May 1997 and was delivered new to Middle East Airlines on 27 May 1997 with registration F-OHMP.
-In 2003, it was leased by Onur Air and, beginning in 2007, it was subleased to Saudi Arabian Airlines and other carriers and was registered as TC-OAE.
-In April 2012, Kolavia acquired the aircraft with a new registration of EI-ETJ and transferred it to Kogalymavia in May.
+The aircraft was an 18-year-old Airbus A321-231, serial number 663, registered as EI-ETJ, that was manufactured in 1997.
+It had logged approximately 56,000 airframe hours and 21,000 takeoff and landing cycles.

 On 16 November 2001, while operating Middle East Airlines Flight 304, the aircraft suffered a tailstrike while landing in Cairo, Egypt.
-Neither the crew nor the passengers were injured, but the damage was severe.
+The damage was severe.
 Within three months, the aircraft was repaired and returned to service.

 At the time of the crash, the aircraft was owned by Dublin-based AerCap and leased to Kolavia.
-The aircraft had accumulated 56,000 flight hours on nearly 21,000 flights.

 Passengers and crew

-Flight 9268 was carrying 217 passengers, of which 25 were children, plus seven crew members.
+Flight 9268 was carrying 217 passengers, of which 25 were children, plus 7 crew members.
 The captain of the flight was 47-year-old Valery Yurievich Nemov and the first officer was Sergei Stanislavovich Trukhachev.
-According to the airline, captain Nemov had amassed more than 12,000 hours of flight time, including 3,800 hours on this aircraft type.
-First officer Trukhachev had 5,641 hours of flight time, including more than 1,300 hours on the aircraft type.
+According to the airline, Captain Nemov had amassed more than 12,000 hours of flight time, including 3,800 hours on this aircraft type.
+First Officer Trukhachev had 5,641 hours of flight time, including more than 1,300 hours on the aircraft type.

 The Russian embassy confirmed that most of the passengers and all of the crew members were Russian.
 There were also one Belarusian and four Ukrainian passengers on board.
 Most of the passengers were tourists returning from Red Sea resorts.
 The Association of Tour Operators of Russia released the passenger manifest of all those thought to have been on the flight.
 The majority of the passengers were from northwest Russia, including Saint Petersburg and the surrounding Leningrad, Novgorod and Pskov oblasts.
 A great number of children were orphaned by the crash as many parents on the flight had left their children behind in Russia.